sonic0002/jObject.js/README.md

 jObject.js
 ==========

 A small and simple JavaScript framework to help simplify web app developments.
-It provide jQuery like functions.
+It provides jQuery like functions.